Phase 3 trial confirms the effectiveness of osilodrostat in Cushing disease

 Osilodrostat is the only steroidogenesis inhibitor approved in both Europe and the US for use in patients with Cushing disease.
 This paper confirmed its efficacy as first-line medical therapy after surgery in most patients with this disease.

 Original source of updateexternal link opens in a new window

 Cushing syndrome is the clinical manifestation of pathologic hypercortisolism from any cause.

-Cushing disease, which is hypercortisolism caused by an adrenocorticotropic hormone (ACTH)-secreting pituitary adenoma, is the most common cause of Cushing syndrome, and is responsible for 70% to 80% of cases.
+Exogenous corticosteroid exposure is the most common cause of Cushing syndrome.
+Cushing disease, which is hypercortisolism caused by an adrenocorticotropic hormone (ACTH)-secreting pituitary adenoma, is the most common cause of endogenous Cushing syndrome, and is responsible for 70% to 80% of cases.

 It may be difficult to distinguish patients with mild Cushing syndrome from those with the metabolic syndrome (central obesity with insulin resistance, and hypertension).
 Features more specific to Cushing syndrome include proximal muscle weakness, supraclavicular fat pads, facial plethora, violaceous striae, easy bruising, and premature osteoporosis.